NeoMutt

 1078

-static void crypt_fetch_signatures(struct Body ***signatures, struct Body *a, int *n)
+static void crypt_fetch_signatures(struct Body ***b_sigs, struct Body *b, int *n)

 Create an array of an emails parts.